The baby name Benjamin reads classic, reliable, and oh so approachable.

 Brothers Robert and Benjamin Moore founded a paint company in Brooklyn in the 1880s.
 It’s still around today.

-The baby name Benjamin ranked in the US Top 100 from 1880 into the 1920s, so it’s not surprising to find plenty of nineteenth and early twentieth century notables.
+The baby name Benjamin ranked in the US Top 100 from 1880 into the 1920s, so it’s not surprising to find plenty of notables in the history books.

 The name fits with classics like John and Henry. never leaving the US Top 200.